kAmmarah/Python-class_Assignments/README.md

-# Python-class_Assignments
+# python_class_Assignments
-This is my class assignment project, which I am coding in Python.
-I am creating my project based on this, and I will showcase my work on this platform as part of the assignment
+This is my first coding project folder on GitHub, showcasing class assessment tools using Python functions, tools, and modules.
+I upload daily coding tasks, class assignments, and assessments here.
+GitHub has been an excellent platform for learning and sharing my progress.